Learn how to think clearly during market downturns. Explore lessons on diversification, rebalancing, and finding opportunity in volatility.

 Step three: Rebalance and use cash strategically

-Market selloffs often lead to imbalances in your portfolio.
+Market selloffs can lead to imbalances in your portfolio.
 Some sectors may decline more sharply, shifting your asset allocation away from your target mix.
-This presents an opportunity to rebalance.
+This may create a reason to review whether rebalancing is appropriate.

 Rebalancing might involve: